 Interactive data visualizations capture attention by giving the audience control.
 Users are not just seeing data; they are playing with it.
 This hands-on exploration encourages longer dwell times and deeper engagement with the content.
 By allowing users to filter data or see how they compare to a larger trend, you create a personalized connection that static content cannot achieve.

-This method is also incredibly effective for generating social proof and organic reach.
+This method is also effective for generating social proof and organic reach.
 When users discover a fascinating insight or see their own habits reflected in the data, they are far more likely to share it.
-Spotify’s “Wrapped” is a masterclass in this, turning personal data into millions of social media shares annually.
+Spotify's "Wrapped" is a masterclass in this, turning personal data into millions of social media shares annually.

 Key Insight: The power of interactive data isn't just in the visualization; it's in the narrative it enables.
 The best examples guide users through a story, providing context and "aha" moments that make complex information feel intuitive and personally relevant.